 These oatmeal walnut chocolate chip cookies are pure perfection – crispy on the outside and soft and chewy on the inside.
-Plus, they’re super easy and quick to make since you don’t need to chill the dough.
+Plus, they’re super easy and quick to make!
 Just mix and bake, that’s it!

 They’re seriously a perfect cookie – especially considering how quick they are to make.
-Unlike these brown butter chocolate chip cookies which chill for two days in the fridge or these oatmeal raisin cookies which are best after chilling the dough for at least 30 minutes, this recipe is similar to this crispy cookie recipe, in that there is no need to chill this cookie dough before baking so you can be eating a warm oatmeal chocolate chip cookie in 30 minutes flat!
+Unlike these brown butter chocolate chip cookies which chill for two days in the fridge, this recipe is similar to this crispy cookie recipe, in that there is no need to chill this cookie dough before baking so you can eat a warm oatmeal chocolate chip cookie in 30 minutes flat!

 They also make great ice cream sandwiches and are a wonderful cookie for holiday cookie exchanges or gifts!